-This report deals with the R&D activities aimed at developing the high field rapidly-cycling super-conducting dipoles needed for SIS300 synchrotron of the FAIR facility at GSI.
+This report deals with the design of the high field rapidly-cycling super-conducting dipoles needed for SIS300 synchrotron of the FAIR facility at GSI.
+The main results of the R&D activities, developed for supporting the design choices, are presented elsewhere.
+The characteristics of the dipole come from the requirement of the SIS300.
 The present lattice design includes 48 long dipoles with magnetic length 7.757 m and 12 short dipoles with magnetic length 3.879 m.
 The coils have two main features: they are curved (the corresponding sagitta is 112.8 mm for long dipoles), and they are fast ramped (for a superconducting magnet).
-Both these characteristics demand a challenging R&D, aimed at the development of the required low loss conductor, a robust design with respect to fatigue issues and a suitable winding technology.
-The Italian National Institute of Nuclear Physics (INFN) is performing this R&D. A project, called DISCORAP ("Dipoli SuperCOnduttori RApidamente Pulsati"), started in 2006 in accordance with a specific INFN-FAIR Memorandum of Understanding signed by both institutions in December 2006.
-The aim is to have a complete cold mass model of the short dipole ready in the summer of 2009.
-After a preliminary test of the cold mass in a vertical cryostat, it will be integrated into a horizontal cryostat for a test series at GSI.
+Both these characteristics demanded a challenging R&D, aimed at the development of the required low loss conductor, a robust design with respect to fatigue issues and a suitable winding technology.
+The Italian National Institute of Nuclear Physics (INFN) performed this R&D. A project, called DISCORAP ("Dipoli SuperCOnduttori RApidamente Pulsati"), was developed in accordance with a specific INFN-FAIR Memorandum of Understanding signed by both institutions in December 2006.
+As output of this project a complete cold mass model of the short dipole was built and preliminary tested.
+The cold mass was integrated into a horizontal cryostat and presently activities are ongoing for testing the magnet at GSI cryogenic facilities.

-Published by SIS-Pubblicazioni Laboratori Nazionali di Frascati A draft report of this document was submitted to a panel of international expert, who met in Genova on November 12th and 13th 2008 in a formal review session with the authors of the document.
+This document is an updated version of the report INFN/TC-09/4 issued on May 15, 2009 and titled "TECHNICAL DESIGN REPORT OF A SUPERCONDUCTING MODEL DIPOLE FOR FAIR SIS300", reporting the status of R&D and design activities before constructing the model dipole.
+A draft of that document was submitted to a panel of international expert chaired by Lucio Rossi (CERN), who met in Genova on November 12th and 13th 2008 in a formal review session with the authors of the document.
 Many advices and suggestions coming from the panel resulted into some modifications of the design.
-The present document includes the updated design issues.